yingshiuan/yingsc/src/content/projects/outfits-you/index.md

 <div class="storyboard">

-1. The user is going to go hiking on a sunny day, what clothes is he thinking about?
+1. The user plans a sunny-day hiking trip and wants to choose the right outfit.

-2. He decides to buy something new for his excursion and searches the Internet.
+2. He decides to buy something new for his excursion and browses online for ideas.

-3. He wants some inspiration and chooses the outfit you apply.
+3. He opens Outfits You for more inspiration.

-4. He uses weather and activity as references to get ideas.
-The app provided a costume at his request.
+4. The app suggests outfits based on activity and weather.

-5. He wants to buy a new product and know more details.
-He took a photo online and used creative patterns to combine it with clothes he already owned.
+5. He selects an item, photographs similar clothing, and mixes it with pieces he already owns.

-6. In the fitting room mode, he can see what the clothes look like on him.
-Each item can be edited.
+6. In AR fitting mode, he sees how the outfit looks on his body.

-7. He discovered that there was a digital showroom to get more detailed information about each item.
+7. He visits the digital showroom for material details.

-8. The user is satisfied with the outfits and wants to use the application next time.
+8. Satisfied, he saves the outfit and continues using the app.

 </div>